 - My wife and 2 sons to accompany me (CME paid mine) to Hawaii

-- My family of four to Honduras (where we are right now)!
+- My family of four to Honduras for a medical mission

-In total, I would guesstimate I’ve saved over $20,000 in travel costs in the last couple years, and I don’t spend a ton of time on this stuff.
-That $20,000 I’ve saved is the equivalent of earning an extra $35,000 or so when you factor in the taxes I pay on earned income.
+In total, I would guesstimate I’ve saved over $10,000 in travel costs per year for the last five years, and I don’t spend a ton of time on this stuff.
+That $50,000 I’ve saved is the equivalent of earning an extra $90,000 or so when you factor in the taxes I pay on earned income.
 Bonus miles and points are not taxed.

 Another way think about it is that, for a high-income earner, $10,000 in free travel is like getting an $18,000 raise.